okosodovictor/Sample-Asp.net-Web-API/README.md

 Sample RESTful Asp.net Web Api with demonstration of Onion Achitecture and security implementation with JWT.

 This Project is a RESTful web services that exposes data related to customer invoices to Acme Cable TV Company.
-This solution called BEAssignment is a RESTful Api build with Microsoft Asp.Net web Api and C# language.
+This solution is a RESTful Api build with Microsoft Asp.Net web Api and C# language.

 Tools Used:
 1. IDE:  used is Visual studio 2015.